matteocargnelutti/this-is-not-a-framework/README.md

 ## State Management

-This boilerplate comes [with a simple state manager](src/utils/StateManager.js) that can be used to allow custom elements to hold and share data, and react to changes in state.
+This boilerplate comes [with a simple state manager](src/utils/StateManager.js) that can be used to allow custom elements to hold and share, but also react to changes in state.

 ### How it works
 [`StateManager`](src/utils/StateManager.js) takes and holds and object that is considered a state.